Here is the first chapter of the new edited version of MHBFY. I hope you enjoy.

 A soft knock outside his royal bedchamber roused him from his thoughts.
 Reality greeted him with the announcement of breakfast by his most trusted maidservant.

 Zuko answered that he would be ready in a moment and took another few seconds to bask in the soothing, warm water.
 He sighed as he finally got out, lest his breakfast went cold, and dried himself with a plush, red towel.
 It was going to be another wearisome day reviewing long documents, signing petitions, hearing his people's requests, and then the dreadful meetings with his advisors.
 But he should not be complaining.
-He wanted to become Fire Lord in order to help his nation and his people, and so he had to deal with all of the duties and problems that came with that title.
-And all this he endured completely for the sake of his nation.
+He wanted to become Fire Lord in order to help his nation and his people, so he had to deal with all of the duties and problems that came with that title.

 It had not been easy.
-Hatred and mistrust ruled everyone.
+Hatred and mistrust ruled everyone even after four years had passed since the war ended.
 A few of the Fire Nation people had even risen in rebellion against him a year after the war ended, but they had been swiftly defeated.
 The hardest part of all, however, was trying to regain the trust of the other countries, especially the Earth Kingdom.
-Many people still did not trust him, afraid he would become power-hungry as his father and grandfather before him, but Zuko was determined to show them that he wanted peace among all nations, all elements, just as much as they did.
+Many people still did not trust him, afraid he would become as power-hungry as his father and grandfathers before him, but Zuko was determined to show them that he wanted peace among all nations, all elements, just as much as they did.
 Thanks to Aang's peace seeking and Zuko's leadership, it seemed a likely possibility.

 Dressed and with his fire crown glinting on his head, Zuko exited his room and entered his antechamber where the food was already set up on the low table.
-He nodded at the maidservant who then bowed and retreated from the room.
+He nodded at the servants as they stepped away from the table.
+Jiao, his most trusted servant, and the other short-haired maid bowed and retreated from the room.

-He picked up his chopsticks and began the silent routine of his breakfast meal.
-It was moments like these that he wished he were still traveling with the gang, watching as Aang and Toph bickered with one another while Suki reprimanded Sokka for stuffing his face with food without leaving some for the rest.
+He picked up his chopsticks and began the silent routine of consuming his breakfast meal.
+It was moments like these that he wished he were still traveling with the Avatar group; watching Aang and Toph bicker with one another while Suki reprimanded Sokka for stuffing his face with food without leaving some for the rest.

-Though he was confused as to why, Zuko most of all missed the way Katara would hand his bowl, full of her simple but delicious cooking, to him while she gave him a radiant smile.
+Though he was confused as to why, Zuko most of all missed the way Katara would hand him his bowl—full of her simple but delicious cooking—while she gave him a radiant smile.

 Brown locks danced in the frosty breeze as Katara watched her young waterbending students with care and pride as they completed their training for the day.
-She smiled at the looks of concentration on their cute, little faces and giggled softly to herself.
+She smiled at the looks of concentration on their cute, little faces, and laughed softly to herself.

 She waited until they got the move before she congratulated them, "Great!
 That was awesome!
 Well, I think that's enough for today.
 See you tomorrow, and remember to practice whenever you have a chance."